-Where to Buy the iPhone SE 2020
+Where to Buy the iPhone SE 2 Online & In Store

 Apple

-Where to Buy the iPhone SE 2020
+Where to Buy the iPhone SE 2 Online & In Store

 The new iPhone SE goes up for pre-order Friday morning, and you can buy it at several stores as well as carriers.
 Unlike most iPhone launches, this one is mainly online, even if you plan to wait for the release day.
 Here is where you can buy the iPhone SE (2020) and get it as soon as possible.